 If you love the season as much as we do at One Crazy House, try making any of these DIY fall scents (or recipes) to get your home smelling like autumn in a jiffy.

-DIY Fall Scents to Make Your Home Smell Like Autumn
+DIY Fall Scents To Make Your Home Smell Deliciously Autumn-Like

-Try your hand at making your own spiced candles.
+Try your hand at making your own spiced candles!
 While you can use any scents you like, these were made with ginger, cinnamon, and clove.
-Nutmeg and allspice would be fabulous in a fall mix, too!
+Nutmeg and allspice would be fabulous in a fall scent mix, too!

 These cinnamon scented pine cones are perfect for fall and for the holidays.
 Although this technique is a no-bake method, others have baked cinnamon essential oil onto the pinecones at 200 degrees Fahrenheit for 45 minutes or so.